bcb420-2024/Kobi_Schmalenberg/README.md

 ## Assignment 2
 The link to the HTML file can be found [here](https://github.com/bcb420-2024/Kobi_Schmalenberg/blob/main/Assignment%202%20Files/A2_KobiSchmalenberg.html).

+## Assignment 3
+The link to the HTML file can be found [here](https://github.com/bcb420-2024/Kobi_Schmalenberg/blob/main/Assignment%203/A3_KobiSchmalenberg.html).

 ## License
 All coursework for BCB420 done by Kobi Schmalenberg is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).